Azure/azure-storage-ruby/README.md

 Note:

 * x64 Ruby for Windows is known to have some compatibility issues.
-* azure_storage depends on gem nokogiri, which doesn't support Ruby 2.2+ on Windows.
+* azure-storage depends on gem nokogiri, which doesn't support Ruby 2.2+ on Windows.

 # Getting Started